Tetrafluoroborate-Auth/Tetrafluoroborate-Auth.github.io/README.md

 </p>

 # Tetrafluoroborate
 Tetrafluoroborate is a practical, free, open-open source guide for beginners looking to create a self-sustained service.

 ## Tools Used

-The tools used here have been picked based on a few **important** parameters.
+The tools used here are selected based on a few **important** parameters.

 1. **Ease of use**
     - *how easy are these to use?*